 - Although this Google Sheet program planning tool is based on the latest (2017-2018) Academic Calendar, the Faculties of Arts and Science maintain the right to override it at any time and in any capacity.
 Program requirements are also subject to change.

 - Bear in mind that this document is for planning purposes.
-You still need the honours Advisor to look over your program and ensure that everything is permitted and correct.
+You still need the honors advisor to look over your program and ensure that everything is permitted and correct.

 - Also bear in mind that there are criteria beyond the scope of this planner spreadsheet that you still need to check.
 Most notably: